SETL-Framework/setl/README.md

 SETL (Spark ETL, pronounced "settle") is an open source ETL framework for Apache Spark.

 ## Use

+**The framework will be available in Maven Central Repository very soon!** For instance, run `mvn clear install -DskipTests` on local to install the package.

 ### Create a new project
 You can start working by cloning [this template project](https://github.com/qxzzxq/setl-template).